-4.2.2.
+4.2.3.
 To echo commands

-The commands you type will not appear in the terminal window unless you set up the terminal emulator to do so.
-Only the response from the monitor will be displayed.
-If you prefer to see the commands you are typing, enable "Local Echo" or equivalent setting.
+The commands you type will not appear in the HyperTerminal window unless you set up the HyperTerminal to do so.
+Only the response from the INTEGRA will be displayed.
+If you prefer to see the commands you are typing on the HyperTerminal window, click on the File menu and execute the following sequence: